Kelllyy1/compTIA-net-notes/compTIA-net-notes/README.md

 Anycast - send signals to IP addresses with multipe endpoints Broadcast - send to all connected devices, 1:A

+---
+# Objective 2

+## 1 - Static Routing
+    Statuic routing allows us network administrators to manually configure routing tables, or to manually configure routes between devices.
+    This is best for small networks with few changes.
+This is not a scalable solution.

+## 2 - Dynamic Routing
+    This is better for larger networks and allows for scaling and dynamic routing, or automatic routing of network traffic with the use of a dynamic protocol.

+    EIGRP -
+    OSPF -
+    BGP - connects an Access Point to the Internet?

+## 3 - Routing Technologies
+    Building a routing table with RIPv2 & EIGRP
+    RIPv2

+    EIGRP

+## 4 - Network Address Translation

+## 5 - VLANs and Trunking
+    Normal frame vs. Frame v/ VLAN header added Trunking & its affects

+## 6 - Interface Configuration
+    Ethernet
+    Switches
+    Packet Transmission

+## 7 - Spanning Tree Protocol
+    Root Port
+    Designated Port
+    Blocked Port
+    RSTP

+## 8 - Wireless Technologies
+    Common Frequencies
+    Band steering
+    DFS
+    TPC

+## 9 - Wireless Networking
+    IBSS
+    SSID
+    BSSID
+    ESSID
+    Captive portal
+    Security modes
+        Open System
+        PSK
+        Enterprise
+        Personal
+        CAPWAP

+## 10 - Network Types
+    Wireless Mesh
+    Point-to-point
+    Ad-hoc

+## 11 - Wireless Encryption
+    WEP
+    WPA
+    WPA2
+    WPA3
+    WPA-CCIE (or something lke that from Dion's practice exam)

+## 12 - Installing Networks
+    Distribution frame
+    MDF
+    IDF
+    Equipment Racks
+    Patch panel
+    Cooling (of the data center)

+## 13 - Power
+    UPS
+    PDU

+## 14 - Environmental Factors (Things to consider)
+    Humidity
+    Equipment temperatures
+    Fire suppression

+TODO: Put this in the right place, after reviwing
 ## Wireless Networking Ethernet Protocols
 802.11a, 802.11b,
 802.11g,